tyzen9/tyzen9/README.md

 Below, you will find links to help navigate my GitHub profile public repositories.

 # Solution Engineering
-I'm passionate about Docker Solution Engineering, where I take pre-built Docker containers and fine-tune them to solve specific problems efficiently.
-My projects showcase customized Docker stacks, optimized for unique use cases with streamlined configuration and deployment.
+I'm passionate about Solution Engineering, where I often leverage existing Docker images to create containers or stacks to solve specific problems efficiently, with streamlined configuration and deployment.

 - [docker-plex-nvidia](https://github.com/tyzen9/docker-plex-nvidia) - A Docker container for Plex that leverages an Nvidia GPU for transcoding
 - [docker-piwigo](https://github.com/tyzen9/docker-piwigo) - A Docker container for setting up a Piwigo open source photo management website.